 The popularity of Ten Topics has grown and grown.
 Such has been the interest from abroad that satellite “Ten Topics” meetings have been held in Barcelona, Rome, Buenos Aires, Singapore & Beirut.

 Popular innovations have included “Nightmare on Tooley Street”, a presentation of a number of “impossibly difficult” cases, and “Masterclass” with presentations by leaders in their fields.

 More recently, the course has always included at least one “general interest” lecture – previous lecturers have included Richard Horton, editor of The Lancet, Professor Sir Richard Thompson, President of the Royal College of Physicians, President of EULAR, Professor Gerd Burmester and Jeffrey Archer, author.

 In addition to the Lupus Team at Guys and St Thomas’ and the London Lupus Centre, speakers include 10 or 12 National Speakers and 3 or 4 International Speakers.
 While most of our Speakers come from the world of Rheumatology, we also include experts from other fields.

 Cost of subsidised place for Trainees

 One of our major aims has been to keep costs down.
-In 2020, we have made a small increase to the registration fee and raised it to £225.
-Thanks to our sponsors, we are again able to offer subsidised places to Rheumatology Trainees and HCPs at £105 on a “first come” basis.
+Thanks to our sponsors, we are again able to offer subsidised places to Rheumatology Trainees and HCPs at £225 for Live attendance and £200 for Virtual attendance.
 The course is eligible for 12 CME credits.